flantel/pdns-slave/README.md

 # Source Code
 Source and Dockerfile available at https://github.com/flantel/pdns-slave

-The Docker image isi on Docker Hub at barryflanagan/pdns-slave
+The Docker image is on Docker Hub at barryflanagan/pdns-slave